vibeus/vibe-website/README.md

 Click `Create` to create a deployment.

+Notes:
-Note: when task is set to `sync-blogs`, deployment will fail if blog post contains PNG image that are larger than 3MB.
+1. When task is set to `sync-blogs`, deployment will fail if blog post contains PNG image that are larger than 3MB.
 Either reduce the image size (e.g. use smaller size, or convert it to JPG), or contact @jiulongw to override this limit.
+2. If `sync-blogs` was used to deploy to staging, there is no need to add `sync-blogs` in production deployment after validating in the beta environment.